-Zachary Davis is the co-owner of The Penny Ice Creamery in Santa Cruz, CA. The Penny Ice Creamery is an ice cream manufacturing and retail business dedicated to the use of organic, locally sourced and seasonal ingredients to produce ice cream in a sustainable manner.
+Zachary Davis is the co-owner of The Glass Jar, a farm to table restaurant group based in Santa Cruz, California, with a focus on the nexus between sustainable food and community.
+The group formed in 2010 with the opening of The Penny Ice Creamery, an ice cream manufacturing and retail business dedicated to the use of organic, locally sourced and seasonal ingredients.

 Since her company got off the ground in 1994 as a two-person operation, Goodbee & Associates has grown to become one of Colorado’s most successful woman-owned engineering firms.
 The full-service technical consulting firm, made up of 14 employees, some of whom are longtime engineers, has been involved in nearly every major transportation project in the Denver and Front Range region.
 Lisa began her work with Small Business Majority in 2012 when she joined us in Washington, D.C. to discuss some of the biggest issues facing small business today with legislators and officials on Capitol Hill and at the White House.
 Recently, she returned to D.C. to meet with President Obama, Vice President Biden and a handful of other entrepreneurs to discuss the country's fiscal problems.

 Kris Kleindienst is the co-owner of Left Bank Books--a full-line, independently-owned bookstore in St. Louis, MO.
 They have two locations in the city.